Wanaka Physiotherapy Staff and their Interests

 has been a Physiotherapist for Southern Steel Netball franchise, NZ Secondary

 Schools Netball teams, World Champions New Zealand Fast Five Team and the South African Fast Five Team.
-She is currently the physiotherapist for the NZ Under 21 Netball Team as they prepare for World Youth Cup in Glasgow, August 2013.
-Jenny is a NZ High Performance Sports provider currently working within Netball New Zealand delivering musculoskeletal screening, prehabilitation and rehabilitation programmes.
-Jenny also has an interest in hand therapy as well as sports physiotherapy.
+She is currently the physiotherapist for the NZ Under 21 Netball Team who are the 2013 World Youth Champions.
+Jenny is a NZ High Performance Sports provide, currently working within Netball New Zealand delivering musculoskeletal screening, prehabilitation and rehabilitation programmes.
+Jenny has an interest in hand therapy as well as sports physiotherapy.

 Sheryl Dickinson – BSs (Phys) PG Dip Sports Medicine